babelyx/en/business-plan.md

 The NFT market has seen exponential growth since 2021, primarily within the digital art space.
 However, current NFT technology lacks comprehensive privacy and security features, limiting its broader application.
 Besides, only creators and fans are involved in the economics of NFT.

-Babelyx's proprietary BLX technology, through encrypted content attestation (Sealed NFTs) and a smart contract-based marketplace (Smart-contracted Marketplace), comprehensively protects user rights and interests, while also facilitating the automatic circulation and appreciation of digital assets, thereby expanding Web3 applications to all possible digital content.
+Babelyx's proprietary BLX technology, through encrypted content attestation (Safe NFTs) and a smart contract-based marketplace (Smart-contracted Marketplace), comprehensively protects user rights and interests, while also facilitating the automatic circulation and appreciation of digital assets, thereby expanding Web3 applications to all possible digital content.

 ### Target Market